aws-samples/aws-modernization-with-jfrog/content/2_devops_cloud/21_continuous_integration_and_delivery.md

 - EC2 instances can be used as CI/CD pipeline nodes that can be dynamically spun up and down to execute pipeline tasks.
 - EC2 spot instances can dramatically lower costs by utilizing spare capacity nodes for CI/CD pipeline tasks.
-- EKS can provide a Kubernetes-based CI/CD worker node pools and allow more efficient use of compute resources.
+- Amazon Elastic Kubernetes Service (EKS) can provide a Kubernetes-based CI/CD worker node pools and allow more efficient use of compute resources.
 - AWS Outposts can allow you to span your CI/CD pipelines from your on-premise datacenter to the cloud for hybrid and migration use cases.